 Flatbed shipping is very closely connected to construction and industrial production, which can be highly dependent on the weather.
-These industries often slow down in winter months, so normally, the demand for flatbed shipping will soften at the end of the year.
+These industries often slow down in the winter months, so normally, the demand for flatbed shipping will soften at the end of the year.

 Smaller to medium-sized companies often slow down during winter and resume activity when warmer weather returns.
 However, larger companies are affected less by the seasonality and continue to move their commodities regardless of the time of the year.

-Because of the seasonal rise and fall, you’ll find volume and rates lowest in the late fall/early winter, with peak flatbed season being from April to October.
+Because of the seasonal rise and fall, you’ll find volume and rates lowest in the late fall/early winter, with the peak flatbed season being from April to October.
 This is when the volume of flatbed loads is highest, as are the rates.

 Author: Christine Morris

 Find your Purpose to re-engage in your Freight Agent business.
 Then seek out Trinity Logistics to help you live your Purpose and grow to your fullest potential.
 We recently held […]